libregis/GST101/docs/Lab6.md

-# GST 101: Introduction to Geospatial Technology
-## Lab 6 - Understanding Remote Sensing and Analysis
+# Lab 6 - Understanding Remote Sensing and Analysis
-### Objective – Explore and Understand How to Display and Analyze Remotely Sensed Imagery
+## Objective – Explore and Understand How to Display and Analyze Remotely Sensed Imagery

 Document Version: 3/11/2015